-- 1. As part of a health care assessment at reception screening. - 2.
-It should not be a one off process.
+- 1. As part of a health care assessment at reception screening and at a maximum of 6/12 intervals. - 2.
+It should not be a one-off process.
 Any change in circumstance must prompt an IP Risk Assessment update.
 Both patient and prison circumstances often change, which may change the balance of risk for an individual such that it renders them less suitable for taking responsibility for their own medications.
-Despite the presence of a signed compact for in-possession, medical and nursing staff should reassess the patient's continued suitability, and have it formally reassessed where there are any concerns using the correct SystmOne IP Risk Assessment template. - 3.
+Despite the presence of a signed compact for in-possession, medical and nursing staff should reassess the patient's continued suitability and have it formally reassessed where there are any concerns using the correct SystmOne IP Risk Assessment template. - 3.
 Other Healthcare staff not authorised to complete a risk assessment should task the GPs or nurses for an IP Risk Assessment to be updated where concerns have been noted.